usnistgov/DiffStress/README.md

 rs
 ==

-Residual Stress analysis based on Proto raw data files
+Diffraction analysis tool that estimates stress present polycrystalline specimen.

-This python package allows one to analyze both experimental and model-predicted diffraction strain in order to estimate generalized stress state of a polycrystalline sheets.
+This python package allows one to analyze both experimental and model-predicted diffraction strain in order to estimate a generalized stress state of a polycrystalline sheets.

 For the purpose of experimental d-spacing analysis, it accepts